ig-emediplan/specification/chmed16a/README.md

 ### Encapsulation of the JSON medication object

 To encapsulate and transmit the JSON object, [ChTransmissionFormat](../chtransmissionformat/README.md) should be used.
+Note that CHMED16A (the JSON described in this specification) does not contain a version marker which is only included in ChTransmissionFormat as one of the main goals is to keep the content as compact as possible.
+Therefore, if CHMED16A is transmitted without being wrapped in ChTransmissionFormat, the version needs to be transferred in another way.

 ### In software: the shared libraries